- Overview

 - Secret: This is where you’ll select the QA NATS Broker you previously created.

-Launch the test and wait for some seconds and you should get access to the test results as illustrated below:
+Launch the test and wait for a few seconds, and you should get access to the test results as illustrated below:

-and message does not allow additionalProperties
+, and the message does not allow additionalProperties

-to be present, sendAt
+to be present; sendAt

-is of string type.
+is of the string type.

 script in your favorite editor to put comments on lines 28 and 29 and to remove comments on lines 30 and 31.
 It’s removing the fullName